zion/stir/README.md

 You would then be able to call the newly defined **all_posts** method against the client class.

 Passing in args to the endpoint are done by passing a hash of the args to the endpoint method.
 The endpoint is defined using the **%{arg}** format.
-For example, if you have to pass in **ID** to the endpoint the method call, and endpoint would be:
+For example, if you have to pass in **ID** to the endpoint, the endpoint definition and method call are as follows:
 ```ruby
 get(:post) { '/posts/%{id}' } #defining the endpoint
 ```